Skip to main content

 Candidates are proposed by trainees from the UK & Ireland, and the award is voted for by the BSoT members.
 The Silver Cystoscope will be awarded at BAUS 2023 to an outstanding trainer, who has gone above and beyond to consistently deliver excellent training either regionally or nationally, or to have improved training at a national level for all urological trainees.

-2023 - the deadline has passed for nominations.
-Voting has now taken place for regions where we received more than one nomination.
+This year's nomination deadline has passed and voting has taken place in regions where we received more than one nomination

 The Bronze Cystoscope Award